mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

 Diagnostics over CAN
 ====================
-This part of documentation explains implementation for :ref:`Diagnostics over CAN (DoCAN) <knowledge-base-docan>` protocol.
+This part of the documentation explains the implementation of the :ref:`Diagnostics over CAN (DoCAN) <knowledge-base-docan>` protocol.

-DoCAN implementation is located in :mod:`uds.can` module and divided into smaller modules, each handling one of the following features:
+DoCAN implementation is located in the :mod:`uds.can` sub-package and divided into smaller modules each handling one of the following features:

 - `Addressing`_
 - `Frame`_